snirk-lang/protosnirk/README.md

 There are many types of names for programming languages, such as
 - "Improvement upon" names like C, C++, D, C#, ObjectiveC
-- Cool people like Ada or Haskell
+- Cool people names like Ada or Haskell
-- Features like Clojure, OCaml, Smalltalk
+- Features names like Clojure, OCaml, Scala, or Smalltalk
-- Cool things like Rust, Lua, Elm, Boo
+- Cool things/fun words names like Rust, Lua, Elm, Crystal, or Boo
-- Marketing like JavaScript, Swift, NoSQL, or Go
+- Marketing names like JavaScript, Swift, NoSQL, or Go

 Snirk was chosen as a kind of "fun word" category - you can't confuse it with anything else yet and there's no need to add "lang" to the name to avoid confusion (unless you are using [Hungarian notation][wiki-hungarian-notation]).

-This means we can name source code `.snirk`, libraries `.snirklib`, and the compiler `snirkc`.
+This means we will name source code `.snirk`, libraries `.snirklib`, and the compiler `snirkc`.

 `snirk` is ["a treasured and carefully-guarded point"][xkcd-about] in the space of five-character strings.

-My handle is currently Snirk Immington - I'm certainly willing to change this in the future if it seems like I'm naming the language after myself.

 ## Why is this special?